Sharpening: As an occupation or service

 As well as coarse grinding, sharpeners also typically 'dress' the cutting edges with a sharpening stone or honing steel, secure or replace loose handles and generally offer advice and assistance regarding best practice.
 Some also sell knives and related products.

-Modern mobile sharpening services will travel in a Van or Bus and have a workshop inside that allows them to service the edges of different various tools and instruments.
-There are two major forms of sharpening or sharpeners where you sharpen as a hobbyist and "make it work" or you are a craftsman that strives to learn different styles of sharpening and how they perform under different applications.
+Modern mobile sharpening services will travel in a van or bus and have a workshop inside that allows them to service the edges of various tools and instruments.
+There are two major forms of sharpening or sharpeners, where either one sharpens as a hobbyist and "makes it work" or works as a craftsman that strives to learn different styles of sharpening and how they perform under different applications.